Regulation of lobbying

 Viewing the Register

 The Register of Lobbying is available to view for free on the lobbying.ie website.
-When the lobbying activity returns are made, it will hold information about:
+It holds information about:

 - Who is lobbying and on whose behalf lobbying is being carried out